By VALORI GEORGE and SYLVIA SHIH , Guest Commentary

 Following on the excellent letter from Chris Fitz on Feb.
 10 (“The system did not work”), I would like to offer another powerful example of the system not working: the case of Eva Ruiz Gomez.

 For 2½ years, the Monterey County District Attorney’s office relentlessly pursued a criminal case against Gomez, charging her with felony kidnapping.
-From the beginning, Judge Mark Hood — and Judge Adrienne Grover before him — prejudged the case and publicly declared Gomez guilty.
+From the beginning, the judges prejudged the case and publicly declared Gomez guilty.

-After more than a year of fighting for her right to a 995 Motion to Dismiss hearing — Gomez’s last and only chance to appear before a different judge — her case was finally and fortunately heard by Judge Larry Hayes.
-He took the time to read the key documents of the case and look at the evidence — something Hood and Grover consistently refused to do.
+After more than a year of fighting for her right to a 995 Motion to Dismiss hearing, her case was finally and fortunately heard by Judge Larry Hayes, who took the time to read the key documents of the case and look at the evidence — something previous judges consistently refused to do.

 On Jan.
 25, 2013, Hayes dismissed the case, and all charges against Gomez were dropped.